 In response to this material weakness in internal control over financial reporting related to ineffective ITGCs for key IT systems, the Company has taken and is continuing to take actions to remediate change management and access related control failures.
-Our remediation plan includes: (i) enhancing processes around reviewing privileged access to key financial systems and ensuring appropriate segregation of duties, (ii) strengthening change management procedures, (iii) expanding the management and governance over ITGCs, (iv) developing and implementing additional training addressing internal controls, (v) enhancing the existing access management procedures and ownership; and (vi) establishing and monitoring metrics within information technology to track adherence to access and change management controls.
+Our remediation plan includes: (i) enhancing processes around reviewing privileged access to key financial systems and ensuring appropriate segregation of duties, (ii) strengthening change management procedures, (iii) we have hired a director of ITGC position to expand the management and governance over ITGCs, (iv) developed and implemented additional company wide training addressing internal controls, (v) enhancing the existing access management procedures and ownership; and (vi) establishing and monitoring metrics within information technology to track adherence to access and change management controls.
 Our remediation plan can only be accomplished over time and will be continually reviewed to determine that it is achieving its objectives.